Anik-Chowdhury/Auto_add_nam_on_Certificate_and_send_email/README.md

 # About the Repository?
  <br/>
 This repository contains 6 files-<br/>
-- certificate participation.png - It is a sample certipicate where we will add participant name.
+*certificate participation.png* - It is a sample certipicate where we will add participant name.<br/>
-- sopnil exel.csv - It contains all participant name and email id.
+*sopnil exel.csv* - It contains all participant name and email id.<br/>
-- photoedit.py - It is a python program for adding name on certificate.
+*photoedit.py* - It is a python program for adding name on certificate.<br/>
-- editedpic - This folder contains all edited certificate.
+*editedpic* - This folder contains all edited certificate.<br/>
-- writecsv.py - It is a python program for adding filename (which we will send to the participant through email) on sopnil exel.csv
+*writecsv.py* - It is a python program for adding filename (which we will send to the participant through email) on sopnil exel.csv <br/>
-- sopnilem.py - It is a python program for sending email(which contains name, thanks for participation and certificate) to participant.
+*sopnilem.py* - It is a python program for sending email(which contains name, thanks for participation and certificate) to participant.<br/>

 You need to know about basic python code, json, file handling for completing this project
 # Who I am?